leslie-huang/Text-as-Data-Lab-Spr2018/README.md

 GitHub users: Fork this repo.

 Non-GitHub users: Go to "Clone or download" > "Download ZIP" to download the files to your machine.

+#### Software

+Please make sure you have:

+- Latest version of R

+- Latest version of RStudio

+- quanteda 1.0.0